Applied and Technical Studiesufv.ca/trades

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

 Note: A deposit (currently $200) must be paid at the time of registration, which typically takes place three months before the start of the program.

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

-The Carpentry program starts in September and ends mid-May.
+The Carpentry program starts in September and ends in March.